 - 1. Bring the unit to a full stop. - 2.
-Engage both neutral locks. - 3.
-Move the speed control lever to the neutral position. - 4.
-Place the throttle midway between the "SLOW" and "FAST" positions. - 5.
-Push down on the PTO switch to disengage the blades. - 6.
+Engage both brake locks. - 3.
+Move the transmission selector lever to the neutral position. - 4.
+Push down on the PTO switch to disengage the blades. - 5.
+Place the throttle midway between the "SLOW" and "FAST" positions. - 6.
 Turn the ignition switch to the "OFF" position to stop the engine. - 7.
-Apply the park brake. - 8.
 Remove the key to prevent children or other unauthorized persons from starting engine.